-On our first afternoon in Venice on 2 November 2018 my daughter and I wandered into a grand looking edifice.
-We didn’t know that we were entering the Ospedale Civile or Public Hospital.
-Through automatic doors and into a courtyard we went.
-What did we discover?
+On our first afternoon in Venice on 2 November 2018 my daughter and I wander into a grand looking edifice.
+We don’t know that we are entering the Ospedale Civile or Public Hospital.
+Through automatic doors and into a courtyard we walk.
+What do we discover?
 A cat community!

-The automatic doors appeared to be operational for cats as well as humans.
-Even though the (slightly spooky) corridor is empty in the photo below, on my second visit I saw a cat padding nonchalantly along a section of it, exiting at the door leading to one of the courtyards.
+The automatic doors appear to be operational for cats as well as humans.
+Even though the (slightly spooky) corridor is empty in the photo below, on my second visit I see a cat padding nonchalantly along a section of it, exiting at the door leading to one of the courtyards.

-Though the tabby in my drawing looks rather aloof with a “Why are you bothering me?” expression (typical of felines) the cat community was welcoming and affectionate as the following photos affirm.
+Though the tabby in my drawing looks rather aloof with a “Why are you bothering me?” expression (typical of felines) the cat community is welcoming and affectionate as the following photos affirm.

 If it hadn’t been for Covid-19 I would have returned to Venice in March this year and come away with a whole new batch of source photos to draw from.
 I would have been spoiled for choice with 2020 material and would almost certainly have overlooked making a drawing from the Venetian hospital visit 17 months ago.
 The 2020 world health situation is forcing me to re-evaluate the photo-treasure I already have.

-A final word of deepest gratitude to all the brave compassionate human beings who work in hospitals.
-And thank you Venetian hospital cats.
+I thank all the brave compassionate people who work in hospitals, especially in the time of a pandemic.
+And thank you Venetian Hospital Cats.
 I saw visitors (probably their loved ones were patients) sitting on outdoor benches beside you, comforted by your purring presence.